starship/starship/docs/fr-FR/config/README.md

 ## Jobs

-The `jobs` module shows the current number of jobs running.
-The module will be shown only if there are background jobs running.
+Le module `jobs` affiche le nombre de tâches en cours d'exécution.
+Le module ne sera affiché que s'il y a des tâches de fond.
 The module will show the number of jobs running if there are at least 2 jobs, or more than the `number_threshold` config value, if it exists.
 The module will show a symbol if there is at least 1 job, or more than the `symbol_threshold` config value, if it exists.
 You can set both values to 0 in order to *always* show the symbol and number of jobs, even if there are 0 jobs running.

 The default functionality is: